aapi-rp/geo-velocity/README.md

 ## Prerequisites

-* Docker 19.03.8, build afacb8b or later, I recommend Docker Desktop [Docker Desktop](https://www.docker.com/products/docker-desktop) if its not installed
+* Docker 19.03.8, build afacb8b or later, I recommend [Docker Desktop](https://www.docker.com/products/docker-desktop) if its not installed
 * Golang 1.13.8 - If manual install
 * An understanding of API's